github/docs/content/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site.md

 ---
 title: Configuring a publishing source for your GitHub Pages site
-intro: '{% ifversion pages-custom-workflow %}You can configure your {% data variables.product.prodname_pages %} site to publish when changes are pushed to a specific branch, or you can write a {% data variables.product.prodname_actions %} workflow to publish your site.{% else%}If you use the default publishing source for your {% data variables.product.prodname_pages %} site, your site will publish automatically.
-You can also choose to publish your site from a different branch or folder.{% endif %}'
+intro: You can configure your  site to publish when changes are pushed to a specific branch, or you can write a  workflow to publish your site.If you use the default publishing source for your  site, your site will publish automatically.
+You can also choose to publish your site from a different branch or folder.
 redirect_from:
   - /articles/configuring-a-publishing-source-for-github-pages
   - /articles/configuring-a-publishing-source-for-your-github-pages-site